-The Tom Bates Regional Sports Complex (also known as the Gilman Fields) is managed by the City of Berkeley and operated by the Association of Sports Field Users.
-For field reservations/permits, please contact email@example.com.
+The Tom Bates Regional Sports Complex (also known as the Gilman Fields) is managed and operated by the City of Berkeley’s Recreation Department.
+For field reservations/permits, please contact DRobles@CityofBerkeley.info.

-Driving directions: Eastshore State Park is located along 8.5 miles of the San Francisco Bay shoreline just west of Highway I-80 (the Eastshore Freeway) and Highway I-580.
-There are many entrances to Eastshore State Park.
+Driving directions: The park is located along 8.5 miles of the San Francisco Bay shoreline just west of Highway I-80 (the Eastshore Freeway) and Highway I-580.
+There are many entrances to the park.
 The major entrances are located at the following interchanges along I-80 and I-580: Central Avenue in Richmond; Buchanan Street in Albany; Gilman Street, University Avenue, and Ashby Avenue, in Berkeley; and Powell Street in Emeryville.

 Maps are available at most of the bulletin boards at trailheads in the park, or you can print your own.

 Click the map image below to see an enlarged version.